Open-Education-Polito/old-oep-fare/README.md

 # Notice
+--- This repo is a WIP, meaning that several components will be added regularly and, right now, it does **not** represent a working installation.
-This repository contains the prototype version of the platform.
-The new version is under development and will be published soon.
+The newest versione of the platform is under development and will be published soon. ---

 # FARE - The Free Architecture for Remote Education
 This is the main codebase for FARE.